updowner/Wizard-Chess/README.md

 I started to look into the electronic chess games, but I rapidly realize that the best choice was to do it by myself.
 I took time to learn about AI, game engine, chess pieces detection to finally design my own chess game.
 So, this  describes an automated chessboard.
 The automated chess board is composed of an XY table with an electromagnet on the moving trolley.
 The chessboard is placed above the XY table and the chess pieces are equipped with magnets.
 When the electromagnet is below the chess piece a magnetic contact can be generated through the chessboard, so that the chess piece follows the trolley when it moves.
-8x8 led matrix interface to show where is the pieces.
+- 8x8 led matrix interface to show where is the pieces.
+- Tow Arduino (Mega and uno), Mega has the chess engin, Uno is connected to 64 magnet sencor.
 - Programming Language : Arduino C/C++
 - Powering : 9V / 2A (2 Lithume battary)
 - The mechanical part is not complicated I used very simple way to make it (it's not the best way but the cheapest way).